 Did you know that online sales made a huge impact back in 2020?
 Not only because of the Covid-19 pandemic situation but also because eCommerce as a whole was growing tremendously.
-Well, social media sales are a huge part of this digital revolution.
-And it is becoming a new tendency in eCommerce.
+Well, Social commerce, or social retail, is a huge part of this digital revolution.
+And social shopping is becoming a new tendency in eCommerce.

 So, if you wonder not only: ‘What is Social Commerce?” but also “How can I earn money on social platforms“, this article is for you.